CivicActions/agile-ms/README.md

  - Location (address, zipcode) was critical.
 It was the first thing most users wanted to enter.
 Some offered to hop off the site and look in Google Maps to get better results.
  - The hours of operation, curriculum, ages of children served and programs, and other information (other parents reviews, pictures, etc) that did not exist in our dataset.
- - Whether the providers are currently taking applications.
+ - Whether the providers are currently taking applications (also not in our dataset).

 We also identified the top two tasks in the list as our priority.
 Our prototype development would focus on enabling users to identify and find enough information to narrow down their top choices to conduct follow up (or to share with a third party, like foster parent.)

-This was our attempt to address the whole experience, from start to finish **([USDS Play #2](https://playbook.cio.gov/#play2)**, although we had time in this exercise to address only the first, highest-priority item.
+This was our attempt to address the whole experience, from start to finish **([USDS Play #2](https://playbook.cio.gov/#play2))**, although we had time in this exercise to address only the first, highest-priority item.

 We determined that users are most interested in identifying high quality, safe daycare providers convenient to their work or home location.
 The search function is used to identify state-licensed and registered providers and, ideally, to lessen the legwork needed in order to make a selection (**Req.
 4.3.2.5**).

+We used the modern practice of "Story Mapping" to organize our learnings:

 ![sprintzero](https://cloud.githubusercontent.com/assets/7294004/19325171/7a42ecb2-908a-11e6-92e3-fc0a23347cf7.png)